-The Coda Terminal in SW- Iceland is a hub for CO2 transport and mineral storage, the first of its kind in the world.
-The CO2 will be transported to Iceland in specifically equipped ships that run on sustainable fuel and permanently stored as solid carbonate minerals via the Carbfix technology.
-Furthermore, the Coda Terminal will accommodate the storage of CO2 from local industrial emitters and CO2 captured from the atmosphere using direct air capture technology here in Iceland.
+The Coda Terminal in SW-Iceland is the world´s first CO2 transport and mineral storage hub.
+The CO2 will be transported to Iceland in specifically engineered ships that are run on sustainable fuel types and permanently stored as solid carbonate minerals via the Carbfix technology.
+Furthermore, the Coda Terminal will accommodate the storage of CO2 from local industrial emitters, as well as CO2 directly captured from the atmosphere using direct air capture technology here in Iceland.

-The onshore infrastructure needed for the Coda Terminal are temporary storage tanks, pipelines and injection wells that will be built in steps from 2021 to 2030.
-The site, and surrounding areas, are planned as industrial sites in the general planning of the area.
-An industrial harbour is already in place in Straumsvík and is equipped to receive large CO2 carriers.
-At full scale, the Coda Terminal will have the capacity to annually inject about 3 million tonnes of CO2 for permanent mineral storage.
+The onshore infrastructure required for the Coda Terminal are temporary storage tanks, pipelines and injection wells that will be built in phases from 2021 to 2030.
+The site and surrounding areas have been designated for industrial activity by planning permission.
+An industrial harbor is already located at Straumsvík and is equipped to receive large CO2 carriers.
+At full scale, the Coda Terminal will have the capacity to inject 3 million tons of CO2 per annum (3 Gt CO2/yr) for permanent mineral storage.

 Carbfix has successfully proven the technology in a geologic analogue reservoir located 20 km from the site, at Hellisheidi, SW-Iceland.
 In 2012, the rapid mineralisation of CO2 was confirmed during pilot injections at Hellisheidi.
-The Carbfix method has since 2014 been used as an integral part of the operations at the Hellisheidi geothermal plant, capturing CO2 from the plants emissions and injecting it deep into the basaltic bedrock at the site for permanent CO2 mineral storage.
+Since 2014, the Carbfix method has been used as an integral part of the operations at the Hellisheidi geothermal plant, capturing CO2 from the plants emissions and injecting it deep into the basaltic bedrock at the site for permanent CO2 mineral storage.

 The Carbfix technology imitates and accelerates natural processes, in which CO2 is dissolved in water and interacts with reactive rock formations to form stable minerals providing a permanent and safe carbon sink.

-Young and fresh basaltic rocks are fractured and porous, but over time the pores get filled with minerals.
+Young and fresh basaltic rocks are fractured and porous, but over time the pores are filled by secondary minerals.
 The Carbfix technology accelerates this process and utilises part of the pore space as storage space for CO2 in the form of the stable carbonate minerals, such as calcite, which is a common mineral in Icelandic bedrock.

 The storage capacity for CO2 in young basaltic rocks is immense, with the possibility of storing over 100 kg of CO2 per 1 m3 of rock.
 Furthermore, it has been estimated that the injection of approximately 10,000 tonnes of CO2 per year has been carried out at the Hellisheiði site since 2014 uses less than 0.01% of the storage capacity of the reservoir.

-There is negligible risk of the CO2 returning to the atmosphere: Once dissolved in water, CO2 is no longer buoyant and does not migrate back to the surface.
+There is negligible risk of the CO2 returning to the atmosphere.
+Once dissolved in water, CO2 is no longer buoyant and does not migrate back to the surface: solubility trapping.
 The CO2-charged water accelerates both the release of elements such as calcium, magnesium and iron from the basalt and subsequent formation of solid carbonate minerals.
-Solubility trapping occurs immediately, and the bulk of the carbon is trapped in minerals within few years.
+Solubility trapping occurs immediately and the bulk of the carbon is trapped in minerals within few years.
 Once stored as a mineral, the CO2 is immobilised for geological time scales.

-The atmosphere is shared by everyone, and emissions from one country affect the rest of the world.
-Climate action must therefore reach across boundaries where their global impact is maximized.
+The atmosphere is shared by everyone and emissions from one country affect the rest of the world.
+Climate action is should not be border confined, such that the global impact is maximized.
 The International Energy Agency (IEA) has estimated that large scale application of carbon capture and storage is indispensable to meet our climate goals.
 For several industrial processes it is the only technology that can cut emissions.

 The Icelandic economy uses large quantities of material goods such as steel and cement that are produced in other countries and the carbon footprint of which falls outside Iceland.
 Iceland will therefore reduce its indirect emissions and at the same time contribute to the 55% reduction target by 2030, jointly pledged by Europe, Iceland and Norway.

-Not all CO2 emitters are located in the vicinity of feasible geological storage formations.
-In many cases transporting the CO2 to a storage formation is the only option.
-Large scale carbon capture and storage projects are on the rise in Europe with several projects having reached a mature level.
-These include e.g. Porthos in the Netherlands, Project Longboat in Norway and Acorn in the UK.
+Not all CO2 emitters are located in the vicinity of feasible geological storage formations conducive to carbon mineralization.
+In many cases transporting the CO2 to a suitable storage formation is the only option.
+Large scale carbon capture and storage projects are on the rise in Europe with several projects reaching maturity.
+These include Porthos in the Netherlands, Project Longboat in Norway and Acorn in the UK.

 Iceland offers the vast mineral storage capacity in its basaltic bedrock and a CCS friendly regulatory environment.
 The Coda Terminal increases the portfolio of storage options by providing a safe, efficient method to permanently store CO2 where basalts and water sources are available.
-It will become a part of the CCS ecosystem developing in Northern Europe by connect to the planned CO2 transport network in North Europe, mitigating risk for planned CCS projects.
+It will make a significant contribution to the development of Northern Europe´s CCS sector.

 Carbfix is, parallel to the development of the Coda Terminal, working on several fronts to capture CO2 from domestic sources.